- SSC Drop In Tutoring Schedule

-It is imperative that students take the necessary steps to achieve satisfactory academic performance at the University of North Dakota.
 The Student Success Center is committed to helping students connect with the appropriate programs and services to assist students in developing a personal plan for success.

 It is important for students to take the initiative to do the following:

-- Get to know instructors.
+- Get to know your instructors.
 The more comfortable students are approaching their instructors, the easier it will be to ask questions.

-Use the free on-campus tutoring services.
+- Use the on-campus tutoring services.